Hugo Dixon: Early life

 Hugo Duncan Dixon was born in December 1963 to the Conservative MP Piers Dixon and the artist Edwina Sandys.
 The couple divorced in 1970 when Dixon was six.
 Dixon has an older brother, Mark Pierson Dixon, born in 1962.

 Education

 Dixon was a King's Scholar at Eton and gained a first in Philosophy, Politics and Economics (PPE) at Balliol College, Oxford.
+He has an MPhil (Stud) in philosophy from Birkbeck College, London.
+The title of his thesis was To what extent is a meaningful life an integrated one?